 About Lynne

-Lynne Olson is a New York Times bestselling author of nine books of history, most of which focus on World War II.
+Lynne Olson is a New York Times bestselling author of ten books of history, most of which focus on World War II.
 Former U.S. Secretary of State Madeleine Albright has called her “our era’s foremost chronicler of World War II politics and diplomacy.”

 Born in Hawaii, Lynne graduated magna cum laude from the University of Arizona.
 Before becoming a full-time author, she worked as a journalist for ten years, first with the Associated Press as a national feature writer in New York, a foreign correspondent in AP’s Moscow bureau, and a political reporter in Washington.
 She left the AP to join the Washington bureau of the Baltimore Sun, where she covered national politics and eventually the White House.